 I was lightly reading right beside Lance before Teresa messages me: “Can I come over if I get out before 12 [AM]?”
 I, of course, had been tired from the long day that I had interning, going to class, and half-ass trying to catch up on work before needing to sleep early–I had a 6 AM shift the next morning.
 Despite my longing to be left alone and peacefully enjoy the last few minutes of being the scholar student I wish I actually was, I said yes.
 Teresa, Daniel, and Daniel’s girlfriend, Teresa–We’ll call her Teresita from now on for the sake of avoiding confusion–arrive and Teresa and I go over each other’s day, barely conveying the smallest ounce of affection.
 Then, I tell her that I need to get ready to sleep for tomorrows early shift.
 I grab my keys and walk her to my car outside to drop her off at her apartment.

 Feet away from getting into my car, on the corner of my eye, I see two White kids goofily trecking behind us.
 They get really close, not considerate of our space, until one of them—Frat boy one, the asshole with the brown hair—steps on the back of my huarache, flat-tiring me.
-Like people’s eyes natural reaction to ward off dirt from entering the pupil by closing, I naturally reacted to the insensible idiot by giving him a short-worded retort: “Watch it.”
-Probably, because these kids grew up their whole lives privileged in every aspect of American societal standards and had their hands held by mommy and daddy until they were finally dropped at college, where their hidden racism, bigotry developed from their mingling with other White-conservative free-thinkers like themselves, they had zero sense of boundaries, confrontation, micro and major aggression, and my favorite, courage; which is why I end up losing my fucking huarache.
+I naturally reacted to the insensible idiot by giving him a short-worded retort: “Watch it.”
+Probably, because these kids grew up their whole lives privileged in every aspect of American societal standards and had their hands held by mommy and daddy until they were finally dropped off at college, where their hidden racism, bigotry developed from their mingling with other White-conservative free-thinkers like themselves, they had zero sense of boundaries, confrontation, micro and macro aggression, and my favorite, courage; which is why I end up losing my fucking huarache.